LiEnby/GayMaker-PS3/README.md

 # Credits
 Thanks YoYoGames for GameMaker, "YOYO_DEV_ENABLE", and having a unsecured CDN
-Thanks To the devs of DnSpy for indirectly making this possible ;)
-Thanks To MaxTon for [LibOrbisPkg](https://github.com/maxton/LibOrbisPkg)
-Thanks To ignacio1420 and Nagato for Testing!
-Thanks To flat_z for [make_fself.py](https://twitter.com/flat_z/status/954856357664100354)
+Thanks To Sony for some tools i guess.